HeranGa0/Canes/README.md

 # Canes
-<a href="https://drive.google.com/open?id=1AL2PRX3EnBatgThJGEMclZ00tHBbVgP1"> Download Canes Editor and testers on Mac here!
-(Temporally Not avaliable for Windows) </a>
+<a href="https://drive.google.com/open?id=1AL2PRX3EnBatgThJGEMclZ00tHBbVgP1"> Download Canes Editor and testers on Mac here! </a>

 ## What is Canes?
 Canes is a scripting language designed by me and implemented based on C++.
 Its syntax is similar to python or javascript, or the combinaiton of both.
-Anyone who is familar with each can learn canes in an hour.
-Although its syntax is not complcated, it has its own uniqness and can actually do many cool things.
+Anyone who is familar with each can learn Canes in an hour.
+Although its syntax is not complicated, it has its own uniqness and can actually do many cool things.
 So why would I design it?
 The anwser is simple, just for fun.
 Designing a programming language and writing it an interpreter is such a romantic thing for our programmers, isn't it?
-The other point is that, alghough canes might not have many advanages over javascript and python, it has its own charm.
+The other point is that, altohough Canes might not have many advanages over javascript and python, it has its own charm.
 Don't believe it?
-You can read the following handbook and try to code a little bit in a simple editor for canes that I made.
+You can read the following handbook and try to code a little bit in a simple editor for Canes that I made.
 Have fun!

 ## Learn Canes in Ten Minutes
 ```python